nczmoo/dcs100/readme.md

     x BUG : fighting not updating with mob x add straight to reels
-    x add more ui pop when changing quantities on the screen so you can tell what's being changed

-    make slot machine look better
+    x add more ui pop when changing quantities on the screen so you can tell what's being changed x make slot machine look better
+    x be able to stop auto-pull
+    x BUG: armor is being added and then not being revealed properly x red color text-danger on dungeonBG is too dim

+    checkboxes look weird
     sound
     music
     the number of portals given by a portal chest should be determined by how often you die change potions to inventory
     replace enter and exit buttons with forward and backward images

-    be able to stop auto-pull
-    BUG: armor is being added and then not being revealed properly key icon needs to be brighter (barely visible on store) checkboxes look weird
+    key icon needs to be brighter (barely visible on store) no ui.delta when opening chests
-    red color text-danger on dungeonBG is too dim change death text
-    no ui.delta when opening chests
+    fade to black whgen you die

 QUESTIONS
     What can you get from the slots?